MadhavBahl/OOPS/IntroToOOP/README.md

 [See a sample program here](./classTemplate.cpp)

+## Standard Template Libraries

+The Standard Template Library (STL) is a set of C++ template classes to provide common programming data structures and functions such as lists, stacks, arrays, etc. It is a library of container classes, algorithms and iterators.
+It is a generalized library and so, its components are parameterized.
+A working knowledge of template classes is a prerequisite  for working with STL.

+## 4 components of STL

+* Algorithms

+* Containers

+* Functions

+* Iterators

+###

 ### Sample Programs
   1. [Sample Program for Classes and Object 1](./IntroToOOPS.cpp)
   2. [Sample Program for Classes and Object 2](./class1.cpp)